Skip to content

 Loading…

-David Cooper on Harvest
+David Cooper on Cows

 Tinted photograph shows a blacksmith shoeing a horse, with tools and a bicycle visible in the background